bioexcel/qmmm_benchmark_suite/MQAE/CP2K/WholeApp-MD/README.md

 5 MD steps are performed with a time step of 1 fs.
 The following XC functional set ups are included:

 * BLYP - using DVZP-MOLOPT-GTH
-* BLYP-large - BLYP with a larger QMMM cell
 * B3LYP - using EMSL: 6-31Gxx
+* * B3LYP-large - B3LYP with a larger QMMM cell

 ``mqae-cp2k.inp`` - The CP2K input file.
 Contains set up parameters for the MD run